 Are 55+ active adult communities losing their appeal?

 I recently read Leisureville: Adventures in America’s Retirement Utopias, by Andrew D. Blechman.
-(This book was retitled Leisureville: Adventures in a World Without Children for the paperback and Kindle editions.
-More on this book in an upcoming post.)
+(This book was retitled Leisureville: Adventures in a World Without Children for the paperback and Kindle editions.)

 The copyright date on this book is 2008, which means the data quoted in the book is about ten years old now.
 At that time, “active adult” housing was the fastest growing sector of the housing market.